open-eid/windows-installer/README.md

 windows-installer
 =================

-A WIX bootstrapper EXE with DigiDoc4 Client and package with various drivers.
+A WIX bootstrapper EXE with DigiDoc4 Client and package with various drivers and browser plugins.

 1. Fetch the source